RGB-WG/rgb-tests/reports/rbf-test.md

 - **Internal State Complexity**
   The current internal state management is complex, so we are cautious about making changes to the RBF logic and expect a fix from the Doctor.

+- **Why the bp-wallet fix affects the RBF test:**
+  Previously, the rbf_transfer test could pass because of a bug in esplora: for non-existent transactions, it would still return `TxStatus::Mempool`, allowing the validation to succeed.
+After the bp-wallet fix, this behavior was corrected, which exposed the underlying issue in consignment serialization.

 ### 2.3 Debug Log Excerpts

 - The initial transfer's witness transaction is in the mempool, and consignment serialization is correct.